Burned house horizon: Accident vs. intentional debate

-Accidental fire argument:
+Accidental fire argument

 Some of the burned sites contained large quantities of stored food that was partially destroyed by the fires that burned the houses.
-Additionally, there was a high risk of fire due to the use of the primitive ovens in these homes.
+Additionally, there was a high risk of fire due to the use of primitive ovens in these homes.
 These two facts support the theory that the buildings were burned accidentally or due to enemy attack, as it could be argued that nobody would intentionally burn their food supplies along with their homes.

-Intentional fire argument:
+Intentional fire argument

 Some historians claim that settlements were intentionally burned in a repeated cycle of construction and destruction.
-Serbian archeologist Mirjana Stevanovic writes: "… it is unlikely that the houses were burned as a result of a series of accidents or for any structural and technological reasons but rather that they were destroyed by deliberate burning and most likely for reasons of a symbolic nature".
+Serbian archeologist Mirjana Stevanovic writes: "it is unlikely that the houses were burned as a result of a series of accidents or for any structural and technological reasons but rather that they were destroyed by deliberate burning and most likely for reasons of a symbolic nature".

-Some of the modern house-burning experiments include those done by Arthur Bankoff and Frederick Winter in 1977, Gary Shaffer in 1993, and Stevanovic in 1997.
+House-burning experiments have been carried out by Arthur Bankoff and Frederick Winter in 1977, Gary Shaffer in 1993, and Stevanovic in 1997.
 In their experiment, Bankoff and Winter constructed a model of a partially dilapidated Neolithic house, and then set it on fire in a way that would replicate how an accidental fire would have perhaps started from an untended cooking-hearth fire.
 They then allowed the fire to burn unchecked for over thirty hours.
 Although the fire rapidly spread to the thatched roof, destroying it in the process, in the end less than one percent of the clay in the walls was fired (turned into ceramic material), which is counter to the large amount of fired-clay wall rubble that is found in the Cucuteni-Trypillian settlement ruins.
 Additionally, the experimental burning left the walls almost entirely intact.
 It would have been relatively easy for the roof to have been repaired quickly, the ash cleared away, and the house reoccupied.
 These results are typical for all of the modern experiments that have been done to try to recreate these ancient house burnings.
 Stevanovic, an expert archeological ceramicist, describes how in order to produce the large amount of fired clay rubble found in the ruins, that enormous quantities of extra fuel would have had to be placed next to the walls to create enough heat to vitrify the clay.